-2. Creating a motion path
+2 Create a motion path

-In order now to move the text, insert a new motion marker with the squared plus icon.
+In order now to move the text, insert a new motion mark with the Plus icon.
 In the Layout designer position the markers to your liking.
-Then insert further motion markers with the squared plus icon and, in this way, create your motion path.
+Then insert further motion marks with the squared plus icon and, in this way, create your motion path.

-Motion path of the text in the layout designer
+Motion path of the text in the Layout designer